-Regardless of whether you’re a SME or a multinational, whether you have a marketing team numbering in the hundreds or just you, now is the time to decide what 2014 holds for you and your marketing strategy.
+Regardless of whether you’re an SME or a multinational, whether you have a marketing team numbering in the hundreds or just you, now is the time to decide what 2014 holds for you and your marketing strategy.

 If you’re looking to understand where to invest your budget for maximum return, try these recommendations to help lead the conversation in your business over the next twelve months.

-Focus on customer engagement
+Focus on Customer Engagement

 Map your customer journey to understand exactly at which point your customers engage with you.

-Try to map out the total customer experience across all touch points between your customer and your organisation, from initial contact, through purchasing, after sales support, and hopefully onto renewal/repurchase.
+Try to map out the total customer experience across all touchpoints between your customer and your organisation, from initial contact, through purchasing, after-sales support, and hopefully onto renewal/repurchase.

 This maps the experience that:

 - You want to provide to the customer

 - The customer would like to receive

 What are the most important factors from the customers’ perspective in determining whether they will remain loyal to your brand?
 The gaps between the desired customer experience and the one actually received – the “moments of truth” – indicate where the actions need to be focused.
 Develop a plan around how you manage those engagement touchpoints and analyse how you could improve each.